Air data computer: History

 Electrical-mechanical air data computers were developed in the early 1950s to provide a central source of airspeed, altitude, and other signals to avionic systems that needed this data.
 A central air data computer avoided duplication of sensing equipment and could be more sophisticated and accurate.
 The first air data computer was built by Kollsman Instruments for the B-52 bomber.
 Bendix started producing a central air data computer in 1956 for use on US Air Force jet fighters.
 Garrett AiResearch developed early central air data computer systems that integrated pneumatic, electrical, and electronic components.

+The late 1960s saw the introduction of digital air data computers.
+In 1967, Garrett AiResearch's ILAAS air data computer was the first all-digital unit.
+The DC-10 used Honeywell's digital air data system in 1969 and the F-14 CADC used on the F-14 in 1970 used custom integrated circuits.

-From the late 1980s much of the USAF and USN aircraft fleets were retrofitted with the GEC Avionics Rochester developed Standard Central Air Data Computer (SCADC).
-Aircraft fitted included the A-4 Skyhawk, A-6 Intruder, A-7 Corsair, C-5A/B Galaxy, EA-6B Prowler, F-111 Aardvark, F-4 Phantom, S-3 Viking, C-141 Starlifter, C-135 Stratolifter, C-2 Greyhound, and E-2 Hawkeye, for which the company received the Queens Award for Technological Achievement.
+From the late 1980s much of the USAF and USN aircraft fleets were retrofitted with the GEC Avionics Rochester-developed Standard Central Air Data Computer (SCADC).
+Aircraft fitted included the A-4 Skyhawk, A-6 Intruder, A-7 Corsair, C-5A/B Galaxy, EA-6B Prowler, F-111 Aardvark, F-4 Phantom, S-3 Viking, C-141 Starlifter, C-135 Stratolifter, C-2 Greyhound, and E-2 Hawkeye, for which the company received the Queen's Award for Technological Achievement.